andmadri/libft/README.md

 # Libft

-`libft` is a personal library of C functions, mirroring some standard library functions while providing additional utilities.
-The aim of the project is to gain insight into the inner workings and principles of these standard functions to have a good foundation for further projects in C.
+`libft` is a personal library of C functions, mirroring some standard library functions for tasks like string manipulation, memory allocation, and linked list handling.

+The aim of the project is to gain insight into the inner workings and principles of basic standard functions to have a good foundation for further projects in C.

 ## Functions in Libft